Morphine soluble tabletsPronunciation

 Brand Name: Generic only.
 No brands available.

-Morphine soluble tablets is used for:
+Morphine soluble tablets are used for:

 Treating moderate to severe pain.
 It may also be used before surgery to aid sedation and anesthesia.

-Morphine soluble tablets is a narcotic pain reliever.
+Morphine soluble tablets are a narcotic pain reliever.
 It works by dulling the pain perception center in the brain.
 It may also affect other body systems (eg, respiratory and circulatory systems) at higher doses.

 Do NOT use morphine soluble tablets if: